BGZStephen/coding-with-stephen-js-challenges/README.md

 To install this package, you'll want to navigate to the root of this project within the vscode terminal (check the terminal menu at the top of vscode to open a new terminal window), by default opening this project in vscode should put you in the directory, however you can navigate around with the [cd command](https://linuxize.com/post/linux-cd-command/)

 Once you're in the root of the project, run the following command `npm install`, this will install all of the packages highlighted in the `package.json` file, most notably jest.

+## Working with the challenges in this repo

+Each of the challenges within this repo come with 3 files, one which contains the challenge code you'll need to complete, often named similar to `something.js`, one for tests, named as `something.test.js` and an instructions file called `instructions.md`.

+You can run tests for a particular challenge with the following command `npm run test no-experience-required/1-hello-world/hello-world.test.js`, simply replacting the folders with the folder of the challenge you're working on.

+Read the instructions contained in each challenge, write your code and run the tests to see if they pass, once they do you're all set!
+You can follow along with me working through the challenge if you get stuck, or want to see how I complete it, there will be a link to the YouTube video within the instructions file.